sarvang00/sarvang00/README.md

 - 👋 Hi, I’m @sarvang00 (You can call me Sarvang)
-- 👀 I’m interested in Web, Data Science and Machine Learning-based projects.
+- 👀 I’m interested in any and all scale projects.
+CLI Tools, Web Apps, Cloud-hosted apps.
+Always looking for something interesting.
 - 🌱 I’m currently learning golang and Rust is somewhere in the pipeline too - it seems like an intersting one to try out.
 - 💞️ I’m open to collaborations.
 - 📫 You can reach me on my email at sarvang00@gmail.com